PietPtr/Ex-PART/docs/programming.md

 - Parse errors may occur when spaces or other whitespace occurs in the wrong place.
 The parser does not allow some kinds of statements to end with whitespace, for example.

 - Parse errors will also occur when the character '}' occurs unexpectedly, since this character is used to detect the end of a block (like a `haskell` block, as will be explained later).
 This character occurs in Haskell multiline comments and in records, hence these cannot be used in Ex-PART.

+- If parse errors in Haskell statements happen because of other reasons, it's possible that you used a character that is not mentioned in `haskell_stat` in `Parse_shared.hs` (See also issue [#1](https://github.com/PietPtr/Ex-PART/issues/1))

 - Bitwidths of types are not determined automatically.
 In `parser/Types.hs` a switch statement is located that matches the name of a type to a bitwidth.
 Usually this becomes clear by the error "cannot find bitwdith for type `<Type>`".
 This means that if you use any type that it is not listed there, or define a type synonym of the same name but with a different bitwidth that is defined there, Ex-PART will not function correctly (Issue [#2](https://github.com/PietPtr/Ex-PART/issues/2)).
 If you want to add a type, either solve this problem correctly by looking at how Clash determines type bitwidths, or simply add / modify the case statement.